 Denmark had never lost a case.

 Bagmandspolitiet directly prevented me from having my complaint about solitary confinement dealt with by the European Commission of Human Rights, by opening a letter in September 1980 and not showing me the letter before more than 2 years later. (see: Chronological List of Correspondance with ECHR).
-This prevented this issue from being dealt with by the ECHR.
-Also, I would have received a case number down in 8,900 – 9,000. (see: Bagmandspolitiet contempt for privacy opening a letter from ECHR).
+This directly prevented this issue from being dealt with by the ECHR, an issue I personally considered the most serious and a grave violation of Article 3.
+Further, if the Bagmandspolitiet had not prevented for 26 months my communication with Strasburg, I would have received a case number down in 8,900 – 9,000. (see: Bagmandspolitiet contempt for privacy opening a letter from ECHR).

 From Denmark, there were nine registered applications in 1983, five in 1985 and twelve in 1986.
 Today there are more than one hundred per year, so Danish citizen has become more aware of their rights.